-The bill aims to amend the Medicaid waiver for Autism Spectrum Disorder (ASD) in Arkansas by clarifying the qualifications required for professionals who can diagnose the condition.
+The bill amends the Medicaid waiver for autism spectrum disorder in Arkansas to clarify the qualifications required for diagnosing the condition.
 Specifically, it stipulates that a diagnosis must be made by at least two qualified professionals, each from different types listed in a specified section of the law.
-This change is intended to ensure a more comprehensive evaluation process for children suspected of having ASD.
+This change aims to ensure a more comprehensive evaluation process for children suspected of having autism spectrum disorder.

 Additionally, the bill modifies the language regarding the professionals involved in the diagnosis.
 It replaces the requirement for "both" professionals to conclude the diagnosis with a requirement that "each" professional must independently determine that the child meets the diagnostic criteria outlined in the latest edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders.
-This adjustment emphasizes the importance of diverse professional input in the diagnostic process for autism spectrum disorder.
+This adjustment emphasizes the importance of diverse professional input in the diagnostic process.

 Statutes affected: